 RP labels aren't used very often, so why do we use them and what do they mean?

-Occasionally the Classification Office will assign an RP13 or RP16 classification to a film.
-This classification is different from R13 or R16, where it is an offence to supply the film or DVD to any person who is under the specified age.
+Occasionally the Classification Office will assign an RP13 or RP16 classification to a film, and we recently issued our first RP18 classification to the Netflix series 13 Reasons Why.
+RP classifications are different from R13, R16 or R18, where it is an offence to supply the film or series/show to any person who is under the specified age.

 It is illegal to show or sell this to someone under 13 years of age unless they are accompanied by a parent or guardian.